Boltairex/Discord.Extended/README.md

 }
 ```

-Showcase gif is the simplest way how you can use it, but really you can build powerful manage tools with it in panel form.
-We also prepared simple prefabs of message controlling.
+This is the simplest way of implementing a `PagedMessage`.
+We also prepared some simple prefabs for message controlling.

 # Usage

-Read Wiki tab for explanation of this library!
+Read the Wiki tab for the explanation!

 # About Creators (Boltarex & Qzername)

-We are C# programmers since 2018/2017, and we works with various things, like Rest API for websites, games on Unity, and smaller programs/tools.
-Also we have some experience with creating bots (since 2019-2020), but it's our first published library.
-We would appreciate feedback and ideas for longer library development.
+We are C# programmers since 2018/2017, and we worked with various things, like Rest API for websites, games on Unity, and smaller programs/tools.
+We also have some experience with making bots (since 2019-2020), but it's our first published library.
+We would appreciate feedback and ideas for further library development.